ENERGY STAR Lighting Helps with Sustainability Efforts

 Buildings: What can our readers do to reduce energy costs and implement ENERGY STAR lighting?

-Vrabel: Any time you install a more efficient product (one that gives equal or better performance for less energy consumption), you are reducing greenhouse-gas emissions because the power plants that supply the electricity do not need to burn as much fossil fuel.
+Vrabel: Any time you install a more efficient product (one that gives equal or better performance for less energy consumption), you are reducing greenhouse-gas emissions because the power ants that supply the electricity do not need to burn as much fossil fuel.
 And, even though you may work in an area with lots of hydro or other alternative power, the electricity you purchase is most likely, in part, coming from a fossil-fuel (coal or oil) plant.

 Specifying high-quality, energy-efficient lighting is an excellent first step toward achieving an efficient building.
 Efficient lighting is relatively low cost compared to other efficiency measures, such as HVAC improvements, and lighting savings are easy to measure.
 These savings can then be rolled into other efficiency improvements, like HVAC.